shallomkanyori/alx-system_engineering-devops/0x07-networking_basics/README.md

 Which statement is correct for the TCP worker:
 1. `Have you received boxes x, y, z?`
 2. `May I increase the rate at which I am sending you boxes?`

+##Task 4: TCP and UDP ports
+[4-TCP_and_UDP_ports](4-TCP_and_UDP_ports) is a Bash script that displays listening ports:
+- Only shows listening sockets
+- Shows the PID and name of the program to which each socket belongs